-A well known rapper from the 80's said that he couldn't live without his radio!
-This girl can't live without her pen and paper, if I can't write through out the day then I feel lost and anxious.
-When I feel like I don't know what I am doing I stop, grab my journal and start writing and behold the great reset!
-I start to take all these pieces of my mind that feels like a dropped jigsaw puzzle and I begin to put the picture together.
+A well known rapper from the 80s said he couldn't live without his radio!
+This girl can't live without her pen and paper; if I can't write through out the day, I feel lost and anxious.
+When I don't know what I am doing, I stop, grab my journal and start writing and behold the great reset!
+I start to take all these pieces of my mind that feels like a dropped jigsaw puzzle, and I begin to put the picture together.
 Does that statement make you cringe?
 You many wonder is journaling right for you?

 You know, journaling is an effective tool often used for self-reflection and personal growth.
-Self-reflection is the process of thinking about and evaluating one's thoughts, feelings, and behaviors.
-Sometimes phoning a friend can help but what often happens is that they give their opinions and it becomes muddled with your thoughts and more confusion sets in.
+Self-reflection is thinking about and evaluating one's thoughts, feelings, and behaviors.
+Sometimes phoning a friend can help, but what often happens is that they give their opinions, and it becomes muddled with your thoughts and more confusion sets in.
 In the end are you following their direction or your own?

 If you allow time to settle into your own mind then It is a way of assessing yourself to make changes and improve your life.
 Self-reflection can be done through journaling, therapy, or simply taking time each day to think about your experiences and how they have affected you.

 Self-reflection is critical because it allows you to see yourself objectively and to understand your thoughts and feelings better.
 It helps you identify areas in your life that you want to change.
 By practicing reflection, you can make positive changes that will lead to a happier and more fulfilling life.
 I call journaling personal development workbooks.
-We can always see how far we have gone or... if we are in a loop, repeating the same thing over and over again.
+We can always see how far we have gone if we are in a loop, repeating the same thing repeatedly.

-Journaling can also be used to help improve your mental health, physical health, relationships, work-life and more.
+Journaling can also help improve your mental health, physical health, relationships, work-life and more.
 However, it's not suitable for everyone.

 Below are some characteristics that may indicate that journaling could be a struggle for you.
 I've also included tips to help you overcome the problem so you can try to make it work.